ppkgtmm/bank-churn-prediction/README.md

 ```

 4. Navigate to airflow web UI at `http://localhost:8080/`, input `admin` for both text boxes
-5. Search for `preprocessing_dag` (dag might take a while to appear) and click at the DAG name
+5. Search for `preprocessing_dag` (DAG might take a while to appear) and click at the DAG name
-6. Click play button on the right of the screen to run the DAG (preprocessing results are saved to outputs folder in project directory)
+6. Click play button on the right of the screen to run the DAG (results will be saved to outputs folder in project directory)

 #### Model inference